 Good curing is typically considered to be that of providing a humid environment stimulating full hydration of the lime binder, providing strength development along with other quality benefits to be had from using lime.
 Conversely, and the most common cause of failure in our experience, is allowing a mortar/render to dry out too quickly, impeding the chemical process for hydration, stressing the mortar resulting in cracking, especially to renders.

 Protecting Lime Renders

-Standard practice for protecting lime renders would be in the form of Hessian sheeting draped over the scaffold in relatively close proximity to the render.
-This should be left in place for at least a week.
-This is a standard requirement for any kind of rendering and one that is regrettably seldom practiced.
-Once again it’s very important for the hydration/hardening phase of the binder.
+Standard practice for protecting lime renders is with Hessian sheeting draped over the subject area in relatively close proximity to the render.
+This should be left in place for at least a week and while this is a standard requirement for any kind of rendering it’s one that is regrettably seldom practiced.

-Cornish Lime stock four grades of Hessian; 229, 273, 320 & 360 GSM (Grammes per Square) Metre where the weight is relevant to the weave and amount of fabric used per square metre.
-The most commonly used for curing is the 229 & 273 GSM, the heavier fabric is more generally used for frost protection.
+Cornish Lime stock three grades of hessian; 229, 273 & 366 gsm (grammes per m2) where the weight is relevant to the weave and amount of fabric used per square metre.
+The most commonly used for curing is the 229 & 273 gsm, the heavier fabric is more generally used for frost protection.

 1, Drying Too Quickly

 Where a render is allowed to dry out too quickly hydration and carbonation of the binder is inhibited, resulting in drying shrinkage.
 There are two principle types of drying problems both of which will be manifested as cracks.
 The first, plastic shrinkage is the consequence of the rapid evaporation of mixing water from the mix (while in its plastic state).
 This leads to increased tensile stresses at a time when it has not gained sufficient strength.
 Plastic shrinkage cracks will be manifested in the first 48 hours.